romitagl/kgraph/install-manifests/docker-compose/README.md

-# Local KGraph on Docker
+# Local KGraph setup on Docker

 This Docker Compose setup runs [Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) along with Postgresql, the authentication service and the Frontend using `docker-compose`.